MarwanAlsoltany/amqp-agent/README.md

 #### The ways a worker can be retrieved

 1. The simplest way is to instantiate a worker directly i.e. using `new` keyword.
 This way requires passing parameters via constructor, method calls, or public property assginment.
-2. The more advanced way is retriving a singleton worker i.e `*Singleton::getInstance()`.
+2. The more advanced way is Retrieving a singleton worker i.e `PublisherSingleton::getInstance()`.
 This way requires passing parameters via `getInstance()` method, method calls, or public property assginment.
 3. The more advanced but recommended way is to use an instance of the `Client` class.
 This way also makes code more readable as the parameters are retrived from the passed config.